luccapavan/luccapavan.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Experiência de Ensino"
 collection: teaching
-type: "Undergraduate course"
+type: "Curso de Graduação"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "Universidade Federal Tecnológica do Paraná"
-date: 2014-01-01
+date: 2018/02 - 2019/01
-location: "City, Country"
+location: "Cornélio Procópio, Brasil"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.